processone/mpg123/README.md

 Go wrapper for mpg123 command.

+The library is simple as it just rely on having the mpg123 command-line tool available.
+It is less flexible than relying on a binding to libmpg123, but it is pure go and easier to manage, deploy, maintain.

 ## Usage

-For now if can be used to stream content from an URL.
+For now, it can be used to stream content from an URL.

 Here is a simple basic example: